Changing Custody

 A custodial environment is established if over an appreciable amount of time the child naturally looks to the custodian in that environment for guidance, discipline, necessities, and parental comfort.
 Consideration will be given for the child’s age, the actual physical environment, and the permanence of the relationship.

 If an established custodial environment is present, the party seeking change must show by clear and convincing evidence that the change is in the best interest of the child.
+Clear and convincing evidence may sound pretty straightforward, but it is a strict legal standard that the court has to adhere to.
 If one is not present, the seeking party must only meet a preponderance of the evidence burden, which is a much lower threshold to meet.

 Menu